-- Assets that you should not be counting (or adding on to DCF values) - If an asset is contributing to your cashflows, you cannot count the market value of the asset in your value.
-Thus, you should not be counting the real estate on which your offices stand, the PP&E representing your factories and other productive assets, any values attached to brand names or customer lists and definitely no non-assets (such as goodwill). - Assets that you can count (or add on to your DCF valuation) - Overfunded pension plans: If you have a defined benefit plan and your assets exceed your expected liabilities, you could consider the over funding with two caveats: - Collective bargaining agreements may prevent you from laying claim to these excess assets. - There are tax consequences.
+- Assets that you should not be counting (or adding on to DCF values) - If an asset is contributing to your cashflows, you cannot count the market value of the asset in your value. - Assets that you can count (or add on to your DCF valuation) - Overfunded pension plans: If you have a defined benefit plan and your assets exceed your expected liabilities, you could consider the over funding with two caveats: - Collective bargaining agreements may prevent you from laying claim to these excess assets. - There are tax consequences.
 Often, withdrawals from pension plans get taxed at much higher rates. - Unutilized assets: If you have assets or property that are not being utilized to generate cash flows (vacant land, for example), you have not valued them yet.
 You can assess a market value for these assets and add them on to the value of the firm.